 The student will fill out a form initiating this process and will also distribute a rating form to two independent outside raters.
 This form indicates a request to the raters to assess the student on attributes of Sociability (the capacity to form cooperative and interdependent relationships with one's fellows), Interpersonal Sensitivity (the capacity to relate to others with compassion and empathy), and Professionalism (the capacity to commit one's self to the technical and ethical standards of the counseling profession).
-The faculty will assess the progress of each student specific to success demonstrated in coursework and review the assessment forms completed by the two external independent professional raters.
-Faculty will also assess students on the same attributes as the independent raters.
+The faculty will assess the progress of each student specific to success demonstrated in coursework and review the assessment forms completed by the two external independent raters.
 Based on the combined information, the faculty will make a recommendation on behalf of the student regarding admission to candidacy.